gtkacz/nba_efficiency/README.md

 To calculate TS% the formula is `(PTS) / (2 * (FGA + (0.44 * FTA)))`

+To calculate their relative versions (reFG, rTS), it is the player's stat itself minus the league's average of the same stat.
+Meaning a rTS% of 5 is 5 percentual points above league average TS% for the season.

-To calculate their relative versions, it is the player's stat itself divided by the league's average of the same stat.
+To calculate their adjusted versions (eFG+, TS+), it is the player's stat itself divided by the league's average of the same stat.
+Meaning a TS+% of 110 is 110% of the league average TS% for the season.

 Per Game data goes back to the 1951-52 season.
 Per 75 Possessions data goes back to the 1973-74 season.